-- On March 24, the FDA issued an Emergency Use Authorization (EUA) for Ventilators, which allows anesthesia gas machines and positive pressure breathing devices to be modified for use as ventilators. - Assists health care personnel on how to use other ventilators like CPAP devices for sleep apnea, with COVID-19 patients in respiratory distress, as well as on shelf life of existing ventilators. - FDA provides information for manufacturers on adding production lines or alternative sites, like automobile manufacturers, for making more ventilators during COVID-19 pandemic.
+- On March 24, the FDA issued an Emergency Use Authorization (EUA) for Ventilators, which allows anesthesia gas machines and positive pressure breathing devices to be modified for use as ventilators. - Provides guidance for health care personnel on how to use other ventilators, such as CPAP devices for sleep apnea, with COVID-19 patients in respiratory distress, as well as on shelf life of existing ventilators. - FDA provides information for manufacturers on adding production lines or alternative sites, like automobile manufacturers, for making more ventilators during the COVID-19 pandemic.